-Until March 17, 2013, the Eduardo Sívori Museum in Buenos Aires exhibits a retrospective of Juan Gatti‘s vital and vibrant work.
+The Eduardo Sívori Museum in Buenos Aires exhibited a retrospective of Juan Gatti‘s vital and vibrant work.
 The exhibition is an anthology that brings together the most characteristic works of his prolific career.

 Also on display is the photographic project Contraluz by the same artist.
 The collection consists of 359 works in different formats and techniques produced over a period of more than 30 years.
 Among them 40 previously unpublished photographs by the Argentine artist.